-Other derivatives not designated as hedging instruments consist primarily of forward contracts that the Company uses to hedge intercompany balances and other monetary assets or liabilities denominated in currencies other than the U.S. dollar, primarily the Euro, GBP, and the Swiss Franc.
+Other derivatives not designated as hedging instruments consist primarily of forward contracts that the Company uses to hedge intercompany balances and other monetary assets or liabilities denominated in currencies other than the U.S. dollar, primarily the Euro, GBP, the Swiss Franc ("CHF") and the KRW.

-As of December 31, 2011, the Company had the notional amount of &35.0 million, $\pounds1.8$ million and CHF1.7 million outstanding currency forward contracts that were entered into to hedge non-functional currency denominated net monetary assets and liabilities, compared to &26.0 million and $\pounds2.2$ million at December 31, 2010.
-For the years ended December 31, 2011 and 2010, the Company had recognized gains (losses) of approximately \$(1.2) million and \$3.1 million, respectively in interest and other income, net related to derivative instruments used to hedge against balance sheet foreign currency exposures.
-This was offset by approximately \$0.3 million and \$(2.6) million of net foreign exchange gains (losses) for the year ended December 31, 2011 and 2010, respectively, primarily related to the re-measurement of non-functional currency denominated net monetary assets.
-Impacts of derivative instruments not designated as hedges were not significant for the year ended December 31, 2009.
+As of December 31, 2012, the Company had the notional amount of €37.6 million, £5.4 million, CHF(1.0) million and KRW4.6 billion of outstanding currency forward contracts that were entered into to hedge non-functional currency denominated net monetary assets and liabilities, compared to €35.0 million and £1.8 million and CHF (1.7) million at December 31, 2011.
+For the years ended December 31, 2012, 2011 and 2010, the Company had recognized gains (losses) of approximately \$(0.7) million and \$(1.2) million and \$3.1 million, respectively in interest and other income, net related to derivative instruments used to hedge against balance sheet foreign currency exposures.
+This was offset by approximately \$0.3 million, \$0.3 million and \$(2.6) million of net foreign exchange gains (losses) for the years ended December 31, 2012, 2011 and 2010, respectively, primarily related to the re-measurement of non-functional currency denominated net monetary assets and liabilities.